-Supplementary to Article 7.2.1, students are also admissible for the 2021-2022 academic year if, by 31 August 2021 at the latest, have not obtained a maximum of 18 EC of the Bachelor's programme that confers entitlement to admission, under the following conditions:
+Supplementary to Article 7.2.1, students are also admissible for the 2022-2023 academic year admission in September 2022 if, by 31 August 2022 at the latest, they have not obtained a maximum of 18 EC from the Bachelor's programme, under the following conditions:

-- The Bachelor's degree certificate must still be obtained before 1 September 2022 or before the Master's degree certificate is obtained, whichever comes first.
+- The Bachelor's degree certificate must still be obtained before 1 September 2023 or before the Master's degree certificate is obtained, whichever comes first.
 If this condition is not met, the student will not be able to continue or complete the Master's programme. - the Bachelor's thesis (or other final project) must be completed before the student starts working on their Master's thesis, or other final project.

-also admissible, students who, by no later than 31 August 2021, have not obtained a maximum of 6 EC of the bridging or pre-Master's programme, under the following conditions:
+also admissible, students who, by no later than 31 August 2022, have not obtained a maximum of 6 EC from the bridging or pre-Master's programme, under the following conditions:

-- The bridging or pre-Master's programme must still be completed successfully before 1 September 2022 or before the Master's examinations can be passed, whichever comes first.
+- The bridging or pre-Master's programme must still be completed successfully before 1 September 2023 or before the Master's degree certificate is obtained, whichever comes first.
 If this condition is not met, the student will not be able to continue or complete the Master's programme. - The final project of the bridging or pre-Master's programme must be completed before the student starts working on their Master's thesis (or other final project).